Today, you’re going to learn how to help a partner with an eating disorder: what not to say to someone with an eating disorder and what to do instead.

 #1.
 Express Your Confidence

-It is important for your loved one to believe that they can recover and face their difficult emotions.
+It is important for your partner to believe that they can recover and face their difficult emotions.

 It helps if you assure them that you believe in their ability to handle it.
 A simple “I believe in you” can go a long way.